 Rule 173-39-02.8 | ODA provider certification: homemaker.

-(5) Errands outside of the presence of the individual that is needed by the individual to maintain the individual's health and safety (e.g., picking up a prescription or groceries for the individual).
+(e) Errands outside of the presence of the individual which are needed by the individual to maintain the individual's health and safety (e.g., picking up a prescription or groceries for the individual).

 (B) Requirements for ODA-certified providers of homemaker:

 (1) General requirements: The provider shall comply with the requirements for every ODA-certified agency provider in rule 173-39-02 of the Administrative Code.